dotnet/arcade/Documentation/TeamProcess/One-Pagers/dumps-2.0-arcade-6948.md

 ## Motivation for the new solution?
 1. We already get system dumps, this feature will let us capture runtime dumps too.
 This will help repo owners to debug tests for hanging/crashing test.
 This is one of the most requested features by repo owners, since they do not have a way to debug crashing/hung tests.
 1. We will have the ability to check, which test actually failed.
-1. We can analyze dumps and extract data out of it and present it in the more user friendly format.
-This will help repo owners debug these errors.
+1. We can analyze dumps and extract exceptions out of it, to debug system dumps easily.

 ## Implementation:
 1. Currently after helix work item is completed, we kill the process.